 But with the extra length and width comes extra weight.
 The Yellowfin 100 weighs 57lbs, making it one of the heaviest kayaks on our list.
 You will definitely need a kayak cart to get this beauty down to the water.
+To learn how to build an inexpensive DIY Kayak Cart see our post here.
 Other than that, we love this kayak for its great range of features and impressive performance on the water.
 The Yellowfin 100 has it all!

 - High weight capacity of 375 lbs